SEAIR Flight Experience – Clark to Caticlan (Boracay)

 Caticlan Airport is the gateway to Boracay Island.
 It is the nearest airport to reach the island paradise through a 45 minutes land and sea transfer.

 Outside the airport, there are tricycles bound for either Jetty or Tabon Port.
 The ride costs PHP 50 to PHP 80 which can fit up to 3 persons.
 From the port, there are boats bound for Boracay Island.
 The fare is PHP 25 per person.
 Please also note that environmental fee and terminal fee need to be paid in the port.
 These fees cost PHP 100 to PHP 150.
 The boat ride takes about half an hour or less if the weather is fine.

-At the Boracay Island, there are tricycles available which can take you to your destination.
-A tricycle ride from the port to Boracay Station 1 costs about PHP 120.
+In Boracay Island, there are tricycles available which can take you to your destination.
+A tricycle ride from the port to Boracay Station 1 costs about Php120.

 I must say, my recent flight to Boracay was a remarkable one.
 It let me experience the leisure of riding a SEAIR Dornier plane; as well as, an opportunity of vacationing in the island paradise.
 But I know that won’t be the last.
 With affordable fares that come with leisure of flying through SEAIR, I think I’ll be seeing myself again flying to the island paradise.
 Testament to their brand, SEAIR is now my favorite airline to Boracay.

 SEAIR flies daily from Clark to Caticlan, except Tuesdays and Saturdays and flies Mondays, Wednesdays and Fridays from Caticlan to Puerto Princesa and vice versa.
 Book your flights now through SEAIR and enjoy the convenience of flying to island paradise.